Make Money Jobs & Careers

 artem/Adobe Tired senior man using laptop

-When a company repeatedly puts their younger employees in front of clients to present work done by the entire team while skipping over the more senior members, this could be an example of ageism as they try to present a younger face.
+When a company repeatedly presents its younger employees in front of clients to present work done by the entire team while skipping over the more senior members, this could be an example of ageism as the company tries to present a younger face.

 Let the employees who did the work present it and allow teams to have multiple members present to clients.